Responsibility of the Author(s)

 For more details please download all the guidelines and editor's related responsibilities (https://publicationethics.org/resources/guidelines-new/short-guide-ethical-editing-new-editors)

 Complaints can be submitted directly to email at firstname.lastname@example.org.
 The points at which one individual faced the problem should be specific and clear.
-It should be with valid email, phone number and permanent office/house addresses.
+It should be with a valid email, phone number, and permanent office/house address.

-Fictitious complaints via email/latter without a proper proof(s) and contact details will be rejected without any investigation.
-If complaint fulfils the above-said requirements then it will be send to editor, chief editor and directors for further investigation(s) by the editorial office.
-The complainant will get primary information within two weeks after filing the complaint if considered by the editorial office.
+Fictitious complaints via email/latter without proper proof(s) and contact details will be rejected without any investigation.
+If the complaint fulfills the above-said requirements then it will be sent to the editor, chief editor, and directors for further investigation(s) by the editorial office.
+The complainant will get primary information within two weeks after filing the complaint is considered by the editorial office.
 An investigation team assigned by the director(s) will observe the facts and proof provided by the complainant.
 The decision will be notified to the concern within seven weeks by the team members.

 Removal of author(s) name after publication

-If corresponding author request to remove one of the co-author name or co-author request to remove one of the authors name, in both the cases one have to submit appropriate reason(s) in the editorial office.
-The request letter should be forwarded by the concerned Institute/University of the applicant, who request for author’s name removal.
+If the corresponding author request to remove one of the co-author's names or the co-author requests to remove one of the authors' names, in both cases one has to submit the appropriate reason(s) to the editorial office.
+The request letter should be forwarded by the concerned Institute/University of the applicant, who requests for author’s name removal.

 Conflicts of Interests:

-When a researcher submit his/her manuscript to the journal as a corresponding author it is very important that author declare competing interest, if there is any.
+When a researcher submits his/her manuscript to the journal as a corresponding author it is very important that the author declares competing interests, if there is any.
 This competing interest may be among the authors, author, and institution, author, and reviewer of the journal, author, and editor/chief editors of the journal.

-Before paper submission, the corresponding author makes sure about any type of conflict of interest and declare in the paper clearly about the same.
+Before paper submission, the corresponding author makes sure about any type of conflict of interest and declares in the paper clearly the same.

-A reviewer who accepts the paper for reviews must check it, to avoid any type of conflicts before and after the publications of the research article.
+A reviewer who accepts the paper for review must check it, to avoid any type of conflicts before and after the publication of the research article.
 The same is true for the other editorial board members of the journal.

 For more details please follow the cases and documents at https://publicationethics.org/competinginterests